techidaily/site-tech-revival/source/_posts/festplattenkopie-von-dvds-erfolgvolle-strategien-und-tipps.md

 ![Change DVD resolution: upscale DVD from 480P to 1080P](https://www.winxdvd.com/resource/../seo-img/dvd-ripper/parameter-resolution-700.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Q3\.
 Is It Possible to Burn a DVD with 720p/1080p HD Video?

  You put into a 720p video and then output a complete DVD disc, which plays normally.
 And you think you are holding a 1280x720 resolution DVD.
 Well, actually you omit an important link.